Pilton Village Women’s Institute

 All enquiries to 890224 and 899514

-Pilton Village WI was formed in February 2014 after Pilton WI sadly closed in March 2013.
 The new WI has gone from strength to strength with a membership that has increased to forty.
 We have an enthusiastic membership of mixed ages and a friendly warm welcome awaits all members old and new.
 We offer the opportunity to learn, develop and pass on new skills, to belong to something special, making friends, working as a team and having fun with events.
-Prospective new members are welcome to attend meetings for a small charge.
-Come along and see what we’re all about!

-Meetings are held on the third Monday of the month at 7.30pm at Pilton Village Hall.
+Our WI meetings are held on the third Monday of the month at 7.30pm at Pilton Village Hall.
 In addition we hold bi monthly coffee mornings in members’ homes and twice a year we meet for lunch at a local pub, restaurant or cafe.
-We also arrange outings to local places of interest.
+We also arrange outings to local places of interest and these have included Cole Manor at Bruton and visits to Wyke Farm and Yeo Valley to look at the cheese and yogurt making processes.

 It was Christmas Party Time for the Pilton Village WI at their December meeting.